 Morningstar Investment Management works with various client types:

-- Individual retirement plan participants and individuals who are already retired
+- Individual retirement plan participants and retirees

 - Plan providers and sponsors who offer investment advice programs to individual participants in defined contribution plans such as 401(k), 457 and 403(b) retirement plans